Recovery of dangerous goods in Beirut completed

 - 700 buckets of sodium hydroxide

-- 350 barrels of methyl bromide
+- 350 drums with methyl bromide